-The CLO chairs the Unilever Global Code & Policy Committee (GCPC), which oversees compliance globally including related policies and standards.
-The GCPC reports to the Unilever Leadership Executive and to the Audit & Corporate Responsibility Committees of the Board of Directors.
+The CLO chairs the UL Global Code & Policy Committee (GCPC), which oversees compliance globally including related policies & standards, and reports to the UL Leadership Executive (ULE) to the Audit & Corporate Responsibility Committees of the Board of Directors.
+We have a global process for speaking up about actual or potential CoBP breaches.
+Employees are encouraged to raise CoBP breaches via internal channels: line manager, local BI Officer, member of the local BI Committee or email directly to the ULE.
+SMEs or Legal business partners may also be informed of concerns.